rbochet/Widget-Accents/README.md

 It's a small widget that aims to help people with a qwerty keyboard to type french accents on an Apple computer.

+You can download this widget here : [http://lab.stackr.fr/widgets/](http://lab.stackr.fr/widgets/)

 French accents are mandatory, since they can differenciate two words.

-* Biscuits salés : salted biscuits
+* Biscuits sal*é*s: salted biscuits
-* Biscuits sales : dirty biscuits
+* Biscuits sal*e*s: dirty biscuits

 Rather useful things, isn't it?

 Content
 -------